apache/cassandra-java-driver/changelog/README.md

   3.x versions get published.
 -->

+## 3.11.5
+- [improvement] JAVA-3114: Shade io.dropwizard.metrics:metrics-core in shaded driver
+- [improvement] JAVA-3115: SchemaChangeListener#onKeyspaceChanged can fire when keyspace has not changed if using SimpleStrategy replication

 ## 3.11.4
 - [improvement] JAVA-3079: Upgrade Netty to 4.1.94, 3.x edition
 - [improvement] JAVA-3082: Fix maven build for Apple-silicon